AlfredA93/recipe-repo-2/README.md

 - Connect the app to GitHub and find the repository which you'd like to connect with.
 - Head over to the settings tab and find the Config Vars.
 Add the config vars appropriate to the app.
 In this case, it is PORT, ALLOWED_HOSTS, SECRET_KEY, CLOUDINARY_URL and DATABASE_URL.
 ![Deployment Heroku](/documentation/readme-img/deploy.webp)
-- **Before your final deployment you must set DEBUG = False within your IDE, so to make sure that your code is safe and the site works as intended with any 404 pages working correctly.**
+- **Before your final deployment you must set DEBUG = False within your IDE, so to make sure that your code is safe and the site works as intended with any 404 pages working correctly.
+Once this has been make, you can make your final `push` to your GitHub Repository**
 - Switch back to the Deploy tab and half way down the page you can select automatic deploys.
 When this is active, whenever a new edit is received by GitHub, Heroku also updates the application and builds a new deployment.
 Once this has been checked, click the deploy branch button at the bottom and await for the domain URL to be generated.

 ![Deployment Heroku 2](/documentation/readme-img/deploy-heroku.webp)